feathersui/feathersui-website/docs/haxe-openfl/combo-box.md

 comboBox.dataProvider.addAt(newItem, 0);
 ```

-In the example above, a new tab is added to the beginning.
+In the example above, a new item is added to the beginning.

 Similarly, to remove an item, call [`remove()`](https://api.feathersui.com/current/feathers/data/IFlatCollection.html#remove) or [`removeAt()`](https://api.feathersui.com/current/feathers/data/IFlatCollection.html#removeAt) on the collection.